code-collabo/node-mongo-api-boilerplate-templates/README.md

 - Add your local mongoDB uri string to the `MONGODB_LOCAL_URI` environment variable in the .env file

 #### Step 4
-Start the automated dev server and choose LOCAL connection:
+Start the automated development server and choose LOCAL connection:
 ````
 npm run dev
 ````

 #### Step 4 (alternative)
-You can also use the (manual) dev server alternative for connection to local mongoDB:
+You can also use the (manual) development server alternative for connection to local mongoDB:
 ````
 npm run dev:local
 ````